vmware/vmware-aria-operations-integration-sdk/doc/mp-test.md

 All logs can be seen in the command line, but they are also saved in `logs/test.log` with `debug` log level.

-### Unexpected exception occurred while trying to build pak file (Beta)
+### Next steps
-While `mp-test` catches the most known exceptions, there is always the possibility of running into an unexpected error.
-Going through the debug logs might help expose the culprit.
-If the error isn't related to an individual configuration issue, or isn't evident at first sight, contact [squirogacubi@vmware.com](mailto:squirogacubi@vmware.com) or [krokos@vmware.com](mailto:krokos@vmware.com) via email or Slack the [vrops-integrations-sdk](https://vmware.slack.com/archives/C03KB8KF2VD) channel.
+While `mp-test` catches many issues, there is always the possibility of running into an unexpected error.
+Going through the debug logs might help resolve the issue.
+If the error isn't related to an individual configuration issue or isn't evident, please open a `Q & A` discussion on the [GitHub Discussions page](https://github.com/vmware/vmware-aria-operations-integration-sdk/discussions) that describes the issue you are having.